Risks of Misclassifying Independent Contractors and Employees

 Possible Consequences of Misclassification

 Companies in California that mislabel their workers could face steep penalties from both state and federal agencies.
-Therefore, businesses of all sizes should take special care in ensuring they are in compliance with state employment laws.
+Therefore, businesses of all sizes should take special care in ensuring they are in compliance with state employment laws and not taking risks.

 Here are just some of the consequences you may face for a violation: